Last Updated on April 11, 2021

 Other sparkling wines often follow the same process – usually called ‘method traditionelle’ but the period of resting the wine on lees is often a lot shorter.
 And there are sparkling wines like Prosecco which use a completely different technique to produce a bubbly wine.

 And, real life isn’t about tasting champagne in this kind of sterile environment.
 All of this was just for starters.
 The fun bit comes from tasting different champagnes and meeting the makers.
-In my experience, it’s only when you have the chance to taste champagnes made from different blends, from different houses and with different ageing on lees that you begin to appreciate what you are drinking.
+In my experience, it’s only when you have the chance to taste champagnes made from different blends, from different houses and with different ageing on lees that you begin to appreciate the types of champagne you are drinking.
 And the best place to do that is in the Champagne region itself!

 Exploring the Champagne Region